JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

  O IA     14.14.14.0/24 [110/60] via 10.0.0.3, Ethernet2
 ```

 It looks like that route is in table for R1, you also might have noticed that R8 and R9 have a lot of missing `/31` routes.
 This could be filtering to hide some core information from area 89.
-For example, why advertise that information when they will use the ABR to reach those networks.
+For example, why advertise that information when they will use the ABR to reach other networks.
 That brings up a good point.
 The `13.13.13.0` network is an external network.
 Lets check that network in the link state database of R1.

 ```bash
 R1# show ip ospf database external 13.13.13.0